More than 1,100 health professionals across the United States are members of the PHR Asylum Network. Join their ranks today.

 - Attend an Asylum Training.
 PHR requires asylum volunteers to receive training before taking cases.
-Sign up for upcoming trainings here.
+View upcoming training opportunities.

 - You’re officially an Asylum Network member!
 PHR will email you with potential cases; once you accept a case, the case attorney will contact you to schedule an evaluation.

 PHR Process for Matching Clinicians with Asylum Cases

 - Joining the Network: Medical professionals sign up to be volunteer evaluators through PHR (or an affiliated PHR clinic).

 - Asylum Training: All volunteers are required to attend training.
 Additional evaluation aids are available here.

 - Volunteer Outreach: PHR emails local case options to volunteer evaluators regularly.
 Evaluators reply with their interest in a case.

 - Case Placement: PHR confirms evaluator case placement, and provides attorney with evaluator contact information.

 - Scheduling: The asylum client’s attorney contacts the volunteer evaluator to schedule an evaluation for the asylum client.